hola/challenge_word_classifier/blog/03-testing-progress.md

-Sorry to keep you waiting! @feldgendler here on behalf of Hola, explaining what's going on.
+Sorry to keep you waiting!
+Alexey Feldgendler here on behalf of Hola, explaining what's going on.

 ## 312 solutions to test